aquadev-dev/suggestionbot-aquadev/README.md

 MONGODB_URI = YOUR_MONGODB_URI
 ```

+- Make sure you download the emojis for the progress bar and upload them to the server that you are adding the bot to.
+Go to the folder named 'Bar Images' to find all the ones you need and name them to the name of the images.
+- If you don't know how to upload the images to the discord server then you can find out here: <a href="https://support.discord.com/hc/en-us/articles/360036479811-Custom-Emojis#:~:text=To%20upload%20custom%20emojis%2C%20choose,to%20upload%20a%20custom%20emoji." title="Discord Support: How to upload custom emojis">Discord Support: How to upload custom emojis</a>

 - Download the rest of the project files
 - Make sure the bot you created is added to the discord server you want to run it in
 - Start the bot by running the following command